 How to Get a Graduate Job in London

-Well, you’re in luck.
-With almost 80% of the top graduate employers offering graduate jobs in London, the capital is the place to be if you want to land your first entry-level role.
-What’s more, there’s thousands of small businesses and start-ups in London looking to bolster their team with talented young people too.
+We have placed over 500 candidates into a job in London from March 1st 2020, up until now.
+The capital is the place to be if you want to land your first entry-level role.
+What’s more, there’s thousands of small businesses and start-ups in London currently looking to bolster their team with talented young people too.

-With that in mind, here’s our guide to landing your dream role in the capital.
+With that in mind, here’s our guide to landing your ideal dream role in the capital.

 If you really don’t know where to start with the career hunt, you’re not alone.
 Many people leave university without much idea of what they want to do, or a concept of how their skills can be applied to a job.